microsoft/BotFramework-WebChat/samples/21.customization-plain-ui/README.md

 When we designed Web Chat, we heavily considered the importance of customization.
 To make customization great and accessible, we designed our components in layers.
 Developers can get the full experience of Web Chat by:

-1. using all of our layers as-is,
+1. Using all of our layers: using all of our layers as-is,
-2. building their own UI from the ground up using Web Chat's business logic, or
+2. Using just business layers: building their own UI from the ground up using Web Chat's business logic, or
-3. opting into our UI but replacing just a handful of components as needed.
+3. Using business layers and partly UI components: opting into our UI but replacing just a handful of components as needed.

+In this sample, we are demonstrating the ability to rebuild Web Chat UI using just the business layer of Web Chat.

 Below is the explanation of different layers of Web Chat.